SeaQL/seaql.github.io/SeaORM/docs/02-install-and-config/01-database-and-async-runtime.md

 # Database & Async Runtime

 :::caution We need your support! ⭐
 Thank you for using SeaORM.
 Please star our [GitHub repo](https://github.com/SeaQL/sea-orm)!
-Your support is vital to the continued development and maintenance of SeaORM.
 :::

 First, add `sea-orm` to the `[dependencies]` section of `Cargo.toml`.